putneydm/david_site_jekyll/test/_posts/2017/April/2017-04-02-orange-man-high-castle.markdown

 Dominoes fell swiftly after that.
 All universities were shut down.
 Months later, as the Trump's armies swept through Canada and Mexico unchecked, Trump announced the founding the United Trump Empire of America.
 Soon after, all of South America rapidly fell.
 Then the Middle East and its vast oil reserves.

-Efforts to block Trump via constitutional authority also proved fruitless, as Trump's plan to repeal and replace the Constitution proved easy.
+Efforts to block Trump via constitutional authority also proved fruitless, as Trump's plan to repeal and replace the Constitution was among his easiest victories.
 Trump one day had just swapped in a his own version.
 So few Americans know what's in the constitution that hardly anyone even noticed that the duties of the president were expanded to include "suppressing dissent in such manner as he sees fit," "deciding all constitutional matters" and "banging hot chicks."

 With that, 240 years of constitutional authority were replaced by the Trump organization and one man's vulgar appetites.